drparadox99/Ant-colony-simulation/README.md

 Nest Prioritization: If food is insufficient, priority is given to the queen, followed by workers, and then warriors.
 Pheromone System: Workers use pheromones to return to the nest after finding resources.
 They also collaborate if a resource is too large to carry alone.
 Threats: Different types of animals represent threats, each with unique behavior (movement, speed, etc.).

+# Getting Started

+## Requirements

+Dependencies :

+- Python 3.x
+- Pygame library (pip install pygame)

+## How to run :
+javac ProjetJava/Jeux.java
+java ProjetJava/Jeux

+# Known Issues

+The game window size is fixed.

+# License

+This game is open-source and available under the MIT License.
+Feel free to use, modify, and distribute it as per the terms of the license.